AnnieCannons/intro-to-programming-curriculum/README.md

 A private repo that can be forked to create a cohort-specific repo.

 We will also use this to manage tasks within the curriculum.

+Currently being worked on by Catie and Colin.